MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service.md

 - **Separation of configuration:** Each tenant's app can have its own domain name, TLS certificate, access restrictions, and token authorization policies applied.
 - **Separation of upgrades:** Each tenant's application binaries can be upgraded independently of other apps on the same plan.

-However, because the plan's compute resources are shared, the apps may be subject to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).
+However, because the plan's compute resources are shared, the apps might be subject to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).
 Additionally, there are [limits to how many apps can be deployed to a single plan](/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits).

 ### Shared apps